 Formed in August 2016, LGBeeTs is the supporters group for LGBTQ bees fans.

 Our aim is for all fans to be able to support and follow Brentford FC home and away safely, without fear, and without hearing homophobic, biphobic or transphobic abuse.

 We believe that with better visibility and support for LGBTQ fans, we can work together to make this happen.
 This could be through our flag on show in the ground, marching Pride in London with Buzz or wearing rainbow laces, or by meeting with the club to help support them in making Brentford a club for all fans.

 We are open to LGBTQ Bees fans and our allies within the Brentford family.
 If you believe football should be for everyone and want to help us make sure that Brentford stays a friendly and welcoming club for all fans, get in touch!

-The Brentford Lifeline Society was formed back in January 1986 and remains one of the few Lifeline Societies in the country to have remained in existence since its inception back in 1986, Over the past 33 years it has continued to stand proud and true to its name as a lifeline to the Football Club through times which haven't always been at the current level and the support it offers is as integral today as it ever was.
+The Brentford Lifeline Society was formed back in January 1986 and remains one of the few Lifeline Societies in the country to have remained in existence, since its inception back in 1986, Over the past 33 years it has continued to stand proud and true to its name as a lifeline to the Football Club through times which haven't always been at the current level and the support it offers is as integral today as it ever was.

 The GPG started life sometime in the dark recesses of the internet in the last century.
 It is a completely independent, fan-run forum.
 It was the first and is by far the busiest Brentford FC fan website with over 3,000,000 posts and approaching 10,000 members.